Do greyhounds make good pets?

 Do greyhounds have to be muzzled in public?

-Anyone wishing to leave the muzzle on when introducing a greyhound to other pets, children, or new environments – such as a busy dog park – can rest assured the dog is used to wearing one.
+Anyone wishing to leave the muzzle on when introducing a greyhound to other pets, children, or new environments can rest assured the dog is used to wearing one.
 It does not hurt and they can drink normally while wearing it.

 Can I let my greyhound off leash?